ballerina-attic/module-storeforward/src/storeforward/Module.md

 ### 6. Different actions upon a message forwarding failure

-Depending on the use-case, uses will need to do either of following when message processor failed to forward it to the HTTP service.
+Depending on the use-case, users will need to do either of the following when message processor failed to forward it to the HTTP service.

-* DROP - drop the message and continue with the next message on the store
+* `DROP` - Drop the message and continue with the next message on the store
-* DEACTIVATE - stop message processing further.
+* `DEACTIVATE` - Stop message processing further.
 User will need to manually remove the message or fix the issue and restart message polling service.
-* DLC_STORE - move the failing message to a configured message store and continue with the next message.
+* `DLC_STORE` - Move the failing message to a configured message store and continue with the next message.
 Later user can deal with the messages in the DLC store manually.

-By default, the behavior is to DROP.
+By default, the behavior is to `DROP`.

 Sample config: Try to forward each message 5 times.
 If there is a failure, deactivate the processor.